Digital Pianos for Sale

 When Casio put it inside their Casiotone 201, it became the first time anyone could recreate the sounds of other instruments with a keyboard.

-This was also the beginning for making musical instruments at Casio.
+This was also the beginning of Casio producing musical instruments.

 ^